EtiamSani/Project-my-therapist-back/README.md

 5. Create tables

-In your terminal in migration file :
+In the migrations directory, run the following command in your terminal:

 ```
 bash 3.deploy.sh
 ```

-6. Seed the database through seeding script
+6. Seed the database through seeding script:

-At the root of the project :
+At the root of the project, execute the following command:
 ```
 node script/seedingAll.cjs
 ```